Hope Scholarship Program

 Educational Options under the Hope Scholarship Program

 • Transfer to another public school – The parent has the option of enrolling his or her student in another public school that has capacity.
-If a parent chooses to enroll his or her student in a public school located outside the district in which the student resides, the parent shall be eligible for a scholarship to transport the student.
-To transfer to another public school, please contact your school district office.
-To apply for transportation funding, please contact the eligible scholarship funding organizations.
+To see which in-district schools have seats available, click here.
+If a parent chooses to enroll his or her student in a public school located outside the district in which the student resides, the parent can apply for a scholarship to transport the student

 • Transfer to an approved private school – A parent may choose to enroll his or her student in an approved private school.
-The parent must notify the district of his or her intent to withdraw the student from the public school and place the student in private school.
-To apply for scholarship funding, please contact the eligible scholarship funding organizations.
+The parent must notify their student’s current school of their intent to withdraw the student from public school and place the student in private school.
+Contact private schools you are interested in to see if they accept the Hope Scholarship.

 Hope Scholarship Program FAQs